 below: Enobarbus on the mean streets of Adelaide

-Also in 2015, with Erica Wagner and Elizabeth MacFarlane, I launched Twelve Panels Press, a graphic novel publishing project.
+Also in 2015, with Erica Wagner and Elizabeth MacFarlane, I launched Twelve Panels Press, a graphic novel publishing enterprise.
 Our first publication was a translation into English from German of Jan Bauer’s graphic novel The Salty River, an account of his long walk along the Larapinta Trail (and beyond) in the Northern Territory.